rwfazul/grid5000-suite/README.md

 # grid5000-suite

-A simple wrapper for the GRID'5000 API that allows OAR reservations and job management.
+A simple wrapper for the GRID'5000 RESTful API that allows OAR reservations and job management.

 ### Requirements